 No. And it wasn’t even close.

-As a film, “Megalopolis” does not just crumble under the weight of its own ambition—no, the movie instead has no solid foundation at all, leaving nothing of substance but a dusty pile of rubble within its wake.
+As a film, “Megalopolis” does not just crumble under the weight of its own ambition—no, the movie has no solid foundation at all, leaving nothing of substance but a dusty pile of rubble within its wake.
 For a film about building the future, the irony is not lost.

 Like much of the film, the script, also penned by Coppola, is an incoherent cavalcade of ideas and plotlines scrambled about like spaghetti on the floor.
 There’s the central plotline with Driver’s Cesar, Emmanuel’s Julia and Esposito’s Cicero, and then there’s the plotline following Voight’s Crassus and Plaza’s Wow Platinum (yes, her name is really Wow Platinum).
 And then there’s the plotline with whatever LaBoeuf’s character is doing—causing mayhem in the background—all while presenting itself as a grandiose Greek epic with grand title cards and a tremendous trumpeting score.